 International students are often on tight schedules when they visit schools abroad.
 Many will try and pack in a long list of tours in just a few short days, running the risk that visits will be too short to be meaningful, and in such quick succession that the outlines become blurry.
-Instead, try and prioritise.
+Instead, try and prioritize.
 Avoid visiting more than two universities in a day, and take photos and notes to jog your memory later.
-Try to adhere to a similar agenda on each visit so that afterward you can compare apples to apples, not fitness centres to studio space.
-Plan your visits to include a tour, a meal in a food hall, stops in administrative offices, and time to poke around the university neighbourhood or nearby college town.
+Try to adhere to a similar agenda on each visit so that afterward you can compare apples to apples, not fitness centers to studio space.
+Plan your visits to include a tour, a meal in a food hall, stops in administrative offices, and time to poke around the university neighborhood or nearby college town.

 3. Take the Tour